MingyuJ666/The-Impact-of-Reasoning-Step-Length-on-Large-Language-Models/README.md

       Meng, Yanda  and
       Zhang, Yongfeng  and
       Du, Mengnan",
-    editor = "Ku, Lun-Wei  and
-      Martins, Andre  and
-      Srikumar, Vivek",
     booktitle = "Findings of the Association for Computational Linguistics ACL 2024", month = aug,
     year = "2024",
-    address = "Bangkok, Thailand and virtual meeting", publisher = "Association for Computational Linguistics",
+    address = "Bangkok, Thailand and virtual meeting", url = "https://aclanthology.org/2024.findings-acl.108",
-    url = "https://aclanthology.org/2024.findings-acl.108",
     pages = "1830--1842",
-    abstract = "Chain of Thought (CoT) is significant in improving the reasoning abilities of large language models (LLMs).
-However, the correlation between the effectiveness of CoT and the length of reasoning steps in prompts remains largely unknown.
-To shed light on this, we have conducted several empirical experiments to explore the relations.
-Specifically, we design experiments that expand and compress the rationale reasoning steps within CoT demonstrations, while keeping all other factors constant.
-We have the following key findings.
-First, the results indicate that lengthening the reasoning steps in prompts, even without adding new information into the prompt, considerably enhances LLMs{'} reasoning abilities across multiple datasets.
-Alternatively, shortening the reasoning steps, even while preserving the key information, significantly diminishes the reasoning abilities of models.
-This finding highlights the importance of the number of steps in CoT prompts and provides practical guidance to make better use of LLMs{'} potential in complex problem-solving scenarios.
-Second, we also investigated the relationship between the performance of CoT and the rationales used in demonstrations.
-Surprisingly, the result shows that even incorrect rationales can yield favorable outcomes if they maintain the requisite length of inference.
-Third, we observed that the advantages of increasing reasoning steps are task-dependent: simpler tasks require fewer steps, whereas complex tasks gain significantly from longer inference sequences.", }
+}
 ```